rominator1983/completeModInstallationManual/README.md

 I use a Steinberg audio interface that is capable of very short latency.
 Without the proper audio settings this left me with very faint but audible and annoying crackles.

-I overcome this by setting the following things in `/usr/share/wireplumber/main.lua.d/50-alsa-config.lua`
+I overcame this by setting the following things in `/usr/share/wireplumber/main.lua.d/50-alsa-config.lua`

     ["priority.driver"] = 1200,
     ["priority.session"] = 1200,